Updated: Sep 9, 2021

 This year has been a tumultuous year for GCSE and A level candidates.
 Anxiety is through the roof as students wait for the unknown.
-A lot of students have university offers riding on what they achieve tomorrow (without ever actually having sat the exam)!
-Therefore, I thought I would write a blog post collating all the relevant resources regarding what to do on Results Day tomorrow, medical schools in clearing and interview practice sessions for the last-minute interviews you may have to sit if you want to get your clearing offer!
+A lot of students have university offers riding on what they achieve (some without ever actually having sat the exam)!
+Therefore, I thought I would write a blog post collating all the relevant resources regarding what to do on Results Day tomorrow, medical schools in clearing, and interview practice sessions for the last-minute interviews you may have to sit if you want to get your clearing offer!

 Although I did not enter Medicine through clearing myself, I did attempt to get into St. George's before going on my gap year.
-This is what I would recommend doing tomorrow and some tips that I saw on this Student Room Thread:
+This is what I would recommend doing tomorrow:

 8am: UCAS Track will be updated and shortly after, your schools should be emailing you your results (a few schools are allowing people to come in).
 I would save time and just focus on UCAS Track as this will be the earliest update you get - you can worry about your grades later!

 After you receive your Track Update:

 Bad news?
 Not want you wanted? - DON'T PANIC (but feel free to have a little cry if you need it).

 (a) Do I want to go through clearing and perhaps, not go for a medical school I originally considered?
 I don't really mind...
 I just want to do Medicine!

 *** By the way: most universities will still require AAA, A*AA grades and beyond.
 If you received lower than this, Clearing will NOT be suitable for you.
 Maybe think more towards option (b) ***

 (b) Would I prefer to retake the exams in autumn to try and get better grades, then reapply to my desired medical schools again during my gap year?

 If you're thinking (a), do not rely on UCAS search for medicine courses in clearing, go directly on University websites.
 This is because UCAS is slow on the uptake for updates!